 CONTROL ELECTROPOLISHING CORPORATION (CEC): is an Electropolishing and metal finishing company that provides finished corrosion resistant stainless steel medical components to the medical devices sector of the medical and surgical industries.

-Ever since it started 61 years ago, CONTROL ELECTROPOLISHING CORPORATION‘s main goal, has been exceptional customer satisfaction by offering unmatched quality, performance, and reliability.
+Ever since it started 63 years ago, CONTROL ELECTROPOLISHING CORPORATION ‘s main goal, has been exceptional customer satisfaction by offering unmatched quality, performance, and reliability.
 This orientation to meet customer’s requirements and the market needs, has allowed CEC to build a solid leadership and place itself in the most preferred position in the United States.

 Control Electropolishing Corp., deliver satisfaction, quality, reliability and best results each and every time.
 This is why the name Control Electropolishing has become a synonym of excellence, latest technology and most sophisticated process system in the metal finishing industry in the USA, with more than 6 decades of foundation.

-Thanks to the common effort of executives, managers and collaborators we are celebrating the achievement of sixty-one years serving under the umbrella of our strongest brand: “CONTROL ELECTROPOLISHING CORPORATION “(CEC).
+Thanks to the common effort of executives, managers and collaborators we are celebrating the achievement of sixty-three years serving under the umbrella of our strongest brand: “CONTROL ELECTROPOLISHING CORPORATION “(CEC).

 Control Electropolishing Corporation was founded in 1959, by Charles Morla, Jr. as an Electropolishing job shop in Freeport, New York.
 The company moved to our present location in Brooklyn, New York in 1972.